-Figure 5: Box-plot of scaled complexity scores (case-marking, cell, and form) versus societal setting (Hill, Split or Valley).
-Colored bars indicate interquartile range (middle 50% of the data), and black bars indicate the median.
+Figure 5: Box-plot of scaled complexity scores (case marking, cell, and form) versus societal setting (Hill, Split or Valley).
+Colored boxes indicate interquartile range (middle 50% of the data), and black bars indicate the median.

 However, this also allows us to notice some patterns: languages with simple verbal indexation systems are just as likely to be Hill (culturally), as they are to be Valley.
 On the other hand, verbally complex languages tend to be Hill, rather than Valley.
-This provides support for a unidirectional version of the Hill/Valley framework: perhaps Valley languages become simpler?
-When it comes to case-marking, the effect is reversed.
-Hill languages tend to have simpler case-marking systems, as their median case-marking complexity lies outside the interquartile range of Valley languages’ case-marking complexity (Fig 5, above).
+This provides support for a unidirectional version of the Hill/Valley framework: where Valley languages differ from Hill languages, they tend to use simpler indexation.
+When it comes to case marking, the effect is reversed.
+Hill languages tend to have simpler case marking systems, as their median case marking complexity lies outside the interquartile range of Valley languages’ case marking complexity (Fig 5, above).

-We can also see some large outliers for Split and Valley languages when it comes to verbal complexity measures.
-To quantify their influence on a model, I calculated Cook’s distance, a standard diagnostic that identifies observations which disproportionately affect model estimates.
+We can also see some outliers for Split and Valley languages when it comes to verbal complexity measures.
+To quantify their influence on a model, I calculated Cook’s distance, a diagnostic that identifies observations which disproportionately affect model estimates.
 The most influential observation for both cell and form complexity was Limbu, a Valley language (glottocode: limb1266) (Cook’s D for form: 1.274443, for cell: 1.088648).
-For case-marking complexity, the most influential outlier was Bori-Karko (bori1243), which was classified as Split (Cook’s D = 0.3798203).
+For case marking complexity, the most influential outlier was Bori-Karko (bori1243), which was classified as Split (Cook’s D = 0.3798203).
 No other outliers went past the conventional threshold of 4/n (0.125) (Bollen and Jackman, 1985).

 It turns out there is good reason to exclude Limbu.
-First, Limbu lies outside where Scott would say the traditional ranges of Zomia fall (2009:16), so the Hill/Valley distinction – and hence the state-expanding mechanisms - may have played out differently, not bringing to bear with it linguistic simplification a different ecological context.
-While it is still firmly within the geographical bounds of the EHR as construed by Post et al (2022), its typology and cultural traits cast into doubt whether the EHR is one cultural zone.
-DeLancey’s (2014) paper which first applies the Hill/Valley distinction and its sociocultural traits as potential determinants of complexity focused on the ‘Brahmaputra drainage’, is a much narrower zone inside the EHR.
+First, Limbu lies outside where Scott would say the traditional ranges of Zomia fall (2009:16), so the Hill/Valley distinction – and hence the hypothesized state-expanding mechanisms – may have played out differently, not bringing to bear with them linguistic simplification.
+While it is still firmly within the geographical bounds of the EHR as construed by Post et al. (2022), its typology and cultural traits cast into doubt whether the her, defined in a way where it contains Limbu, is a single cultural zone.
+DeLancey’s (2014) paper which first applies the Hill/Valley distinction and its sociocultural traits as potential determinants of complexity focused on the ‘Brahmaputra drainage’, a much narrower zone inside the EHR.
 Bori-Karko however, having a much smaller value of Cook’s D and occupying a central position in the EHR, has been kept in the present sample.

-Originally, including Limbu in the models counterintuitively suggested that Valley languages should have higher complexity in both nominal and verbal domains.
-After excluding Limbu, the effect reverses for verbal domains, aligning with theoretical predictions (but the effect is not significant), and highlighting the sensitivity of the dataset.
-The positive effect with case-marking complexity for Valley languages, however, is stable, though not significant (β = 0.71, p = 0.092).
+Originally, results of models that included Limbu in the sample counterintuitively suggested that Valley languages should have higher complexity in both nominal and verbal domains.
+After excluding Limbu, the effect reverses for verbal domains, aligning with theoretical predictions, but the effect is not significant.
+This highlights the sensitivity of the model to the makeup of the admittedly small sample of languages.
+The positive effect with case marking complexity for Valley languages, however, is stable, albeit not significant (β = 0.71, p = 0.092).
 The results of each model are given below.

+Table 6: Coefficient estimates, standard error, degrees of freedom (df), t-values, p-values, and R-squared value for the mixed effects model predicting cell complexity from hill/valley classification with subfamily as a random effect (10 levels).
+N = 31.